- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan 31, April 30 and July 31

 - To receive a paid receipt, please send a self-addressed, stamped envelope with payment or print receipt from Property Tax Search page

-- Towns of Catawba, Emery, Georgetown, Harmony, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
-Payments for these towns go to local treasurer thru July 31
+- Towns of Catawba, Emery, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
+Payments are made to local treasurer thru July 31

-- Price County collects all payments for Towns of Fifield, Georgetown & Harmony
+- Price County is contracted to collect all payments for Towns of Fifield, Georgetown, Harmony, Worcester, Village of Catawba & Village of Kennan

 - If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue-Lottery Credit Forms.